RahulGarg10/Time-Series-Analysis-1-FE_GWP_1-/README.md

 ### 6. Directions:

-To reduce sensitivity to outliers in volatility modeling, several approaches can be adopted.
+- To reduce sensitivity to outliers in volatility modeling, several approaches can be adopted.
 Robust statistics, including preprocessing and distributional assumptions, have been shown to significantly improve model stability \[Iglewicz & Hoaglin, 1993; Rousseeuw & Leroy, 2005\].
 Below are some effective methods:

-1)Data preprocessing.
+- Data preprocessing.
 Applying winsorization, trimming, or outlier detection algorithms (e.g., Grubbs' test or Zscore filtering) to clean the return series before model fitting can prevent outliers from biasing the estimation.
-2)Use Realized Volatility.
+- Use Realized Volatility.
 When high-frequency data is available, realized volatility computed from intraday returns can provide a more accurate and stable estimate that is less influenced by a single outlier at the daily level.
-3)Use Heavy-Tailed Distributions.
+- Use Heavy-Tailed Distributions.
 Replace the normal distribution with alternatives like the Student's t or generalized error distribution to better handle extreme returns.

-4)Consider Asymmetric or Non-Linear Models.
+- Consider Asymmetric or Non-Linear Models.
 Models like EGARCH or GJR-GARCH, and machine learning methods (e.g., random forests, RNNs) can be more resilient to outliers.

-5)Apply Robust Estimation Methods.
+- Apply Robust Estimation Methods.
 Robust estimation methods, such as those based on Huber loss, Tukey's biweight function, or quantile-based estimation, reduce the impact of extreme values during model fitting by downweighing observations that deviate significantly from the median.

-In summary, improving resilience to outliers requires careful model selection, thoughtful data preprocessing, and the use of estimation techniques that limit the impact of extreme values.
+- In summary, improving resilience to outliers requires careful model selection, thoughtful data preprocessing, and the use of estimation techniques that limit the impact of extreme values.
 Adopting these practices leads to more stable and reliable volatility forecasts.